 As you browse the web, Chrome’s history database collects URLs and cached texts for websites you’ve visited, your download history, cookies, and other website and plugin data.
 While the point of the history and cache database are to speed up your computer by caching things locally instead of having to download every time, sometimes the history database can become very large and may slow down Chrome.

 NOTE: You shouldn’t clear your history regularly for speed purposes, as that defeats the purpose of a local cache.
-You can certainly clear it for privacy reasons though.
+You can certainly clear it for privacy reasons though, or if you are having an issue with a particular site.

 There are several ways to clear your browsing history, including clearing your entire history and clearing the history for specific sites.